Solicitors for You

 What does 'intestacy' mean?

 'Intestacy' is a legal term that refers to the situation where a person dies without having a valid will in place.
 The estate of the deceased person, including all their possessions, property, and money, must be distributed according to the intestacy laws of the country where the deceased lived.
+The person is said to have "died intestate" in these cases.

 In the UK, these rules are laid out in the Administration of Estates Act 1925 and the Intestacy and Family Provision Claims on Death Act 1975.
 These laws determine who is entitled to inherit from the deceased's estate and in what proportions.